 What is a Residential Home Inspection?

-A Residential Home Inspection is a visual, non-invasive, non-destructive inspection of the structure and components of a home to attempt find items that are not performing correctly, items that are unsafe or maintenance concerns that might indicate high expense for the home owner.
+A Residential Home Inspection is a visual, non-invasive, non-destructive inspection of the structure and components of a home to attempt to find items that are not performing correctly, items that are unsafe or maintenance concerns that might indicate high expense for the homeowner.

 If the home inspector has a concern he will include a description of the problem in a written report and may recommend further evaluation, which could be by a Licensed specialist, a general Contractor or another qualified person.

-As a Home Seller, you need to consider whether the price you are asking for the home reflects the conditions found, and whether you would remedy the conditions before putting you home on the market and having a re-inspection.
+As a Home Seller, you need to consider whether the price you are asking for the home reflects the conditions found and whether you would remedy the conditions before putting your home on the market and having a re-inspection.

 What a Home Inspection is not.

 A Home Inspection, performed for the buyer, is not a collusion between the inspector, their client (the buyer) and their realtor to try to leverage some sort of penalty or price reduction from the seller.

 A Home Inspection, performed for the seller, is not a soft report designed to help the seller sell their house for top dollar.

 In every case, the home inspection is an independent, unbiased report of the findings of a properly trained professional who is there to provide consultant services about the condition of the home and any material defects that have been found.

 A Residential Home Inspection is not a mould, asbestos, radon, energy, or environmental inspection nor will it generally include the inspection of building not attached to the main dwelling, pools spas, wells, cisterns or septic services.
 These are all ancillary services that should be discussed with your inspector at the time of booking your inspection.